punarjit-singh/dwh-testing/README.md

 to ensure optimal, consistent runtimes for REA's ETL processes:

 * COPY data from multiple, evenly sized files or different file sizes.
-* Use workload management to improve ETL runtime
+* May need workload management to improve ETL runtime
 * Perform table maintenance regularly
 * Perform multiple steps in a single transaction.
 * Loading data in bulk.